This week, as part of our Business Leaders series, ProfileTree Director Michelle Connolly explores the hospitality industry in Northern Ireland.

 What’s Next for Titanic Guest?

-Being a boutique bed and breakfast, attention is always focused on refining and improving to stand out compared to big chains.
+As a boutique bed and breakfast, our attention is always focused on refining and improving to stand out from big chains.

-However, Ruth is always looking at the bigger picture, and is constantly investing in making Titanic Guest as versatile as possible.
+However, Ruth always considers the bigger picture and is constantly investing in making Titanic Guest as versatile as possible.

-“We have just finished an extension so we will soon have 15 unique, individually decorated rooms – all of them to the best standard.
+“We have just finished an extension, so we will soon have 15 unique, individually decorated rooms—all of them to the highest standard.

 “Soon we will also be able to offer a room for small gatherings and events too.”